Amal Amélia Lakrafi

-Amal Amélia Lakrafi is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the National Assembly since the 2017 elections, representing the 10th district of French people living abroad, which includes Africa and the Middle East.
+Amal Amélia Lakrafi is a French politician of the Renaissance party who has been serving as a member of the National Assembly since the 2017 elections, representing the 10th district of French people living abroad, which includes Africa and the Middle East.

 Political career

 For En Marche!, Lakrafi ran for the 2017 legislative elections and was elected with 71.25% of the vote against Alain Marsaud, outgoing MP for LR in the 10th constituency of the French residents overseas.
+In June 2022, Lakrafi successfully sought re-election, following a nomination of the party of Emmanuel Macron's presidential majority.

 In the National Assembly, Lakrafi is a member of the Committee on Foreign Affairs.
-In addition to her committee assignments, she chairs the France-United Arab Emirates Friendship Group and vice-president of the France-Democratic Republic of the Congo Friendship Group and France-Chad Friendship Group.
+In addition to her committee assignments, she chairs the France-United Arab Emirates Friendship Group and is vice-president of the France-Democratic Republic of the Congo Friendship Group and the France-Chad Friendship Group.

-In June 2022, Amal Amelia Lakrafi is seeking re-election in the 10th constituency of French nationals living abroad.
-140,000 French people live in 49 countries in Africa and the Middle East.
-Amélia Lakrafi, who again enjoys the confidence of Emmanuel Macron, received the nomination of the party of the presidential majority.

 Political positions

 In July 2019, Lakrafi voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.